Policy Optimization over General State and Action Spaces: Problem of Interest

 For a space $\Omega$ with a $\sigma$-algebra $\sigma_\Omega$, we define $\cM(\Omega)$ as the set of all probability measures over $\sigma_\Omega$.
-In this paper, the term ``measurable" refers to a Borel measurable set or function depending on the context.
+Following~\cite{hernandez2012discrete}, we endow a Borel space (i.e.,~a Borel subset of a complete and separable metric space) with its Borel $\sigma$-algebra.
+In this paper, the term ``measurable'' refers to a Borel measurable set or function depending on the context.